lsuhadolnik/VSCode-NWRM/README.md

 # Dynamics CRM Web Resources Manager VSCode Extension

 This extension provides an integrated experience for managing Dynamics 365 (CRM) Web Resources directly from Visual Studio Code.
-It connects to your CRM instance, discovers all available environments and exposes Web Resources as virtual files in a read-only filesystem.
+It connects to your CRM instance, discovers all available environments and exposes Web Resources as virtual files in a writable virtual filesystem.
 You can open, edit, and save changes back to Dynamics without leaving VS Code.

 ## Features

 - **Interactive authentication** – Sign in to your Dynamics CRM tenant and automatically discover all environments using the Discovery Service.
 After signing in, you're prompted to choose the environment to connect to.
 A prompt copies the device code to your clipboard and opens the login page for you.
 - **Virtual file system** – Browse and edit Web Resources as regular files in a custom tree view.
 - **Publish on save** – Press `Ctrl+S` to publish updates back to Dynamics CRM.
+- **Create and rename** – Add new files and folders and rename existing Web Resources directly from VS Code.
 - **Sidebar integration** – A dedicated view allows you to connect to an environment and manage Web Resources.
 - **Command Palette command** – Quickly connect to an environment from the Command Palette.
 - **Web Resource Manager sidebar** – Reuse stored tokens to reconnect to previous environments and delete them when no longer needed.